Flyga-M/PositionEventsExample/README.md

 }
 ```
 ### OnPositionEventsEnabled
-After the Position Events Module has been enabled, you can finally use it's instance to
+After the Position Events Module has been enabled, you can finally use it's context to
  register your areas.

-Here you can also save a reference to the module or it's manager for later use.
+Here you can also save a reference to the module manager for later use.
 ```
 private void OnPositionEventsEnabled(ModuleManager moduleManager) {